Blog icon

 Biography

-Dr Beatriz Peña-Molino is a physical oceanographer in the Climate Science Centre (O&A) with interests in ocean dynamics and the role of the ocean in climate.
+Dr Beatriz Peña-Molino is a physical oceanographer and climate scientist in the Climate, Atmosphere and Oceans Interactions (Environment RU) with interests in ocean dynamics and the role of the ocean in climate.
 In her work she explores the tropical ocean, through the mid-latitudes, and to the polar systems.

 Prior to joining CSIRO she completed a PhD in Physical Oceanography from the MIT-WHOI Joint Program (USA).
 In 2011 Dr Peña-Molino came to Australia and joined the Antarctic Climate and Ecosystems Cooperative Research Centre (ACE CRC).
 In 2017 Bea joined CSIRO, where she continues her work in the Southern Ocean and also works to understand the role of the tropical Indo-Pacific ocean in the regional and global climate.
-In her work Bea combines in situ and remote observations with models.
+In her work Bea combines in situ and remote observations with models to produce better information about how present day and future ocean change will affect our climate.

 Current Roles